advancingu/SfDocker/README.md

 Docker containers for Symfony development & deployment
 ======================================================

-This repository provides a build script and Dockerfiles for setting up a complete Symfony development environment.
+This repository provides Dockerfiles for setting up ready to use Symfony development and production environments.

-The goal is to allow this setup to be easily deployed to production by not adding the dev-specific Docker image layer.

-This repository is still in early development.
-Feel free to contribute.
+The configuration used in this repository makes use of Docker's layered image approach in the sense that the development environment image is simply an additional layer on top of the base image of the production environment.
+This means your development environment will be practically identical to the production environment.

+Production images built from this repository are immutable and can be easily deployed to off-the-shelf Docker instances with all application code, dependencies, folders, etc. already included.

 Structure
 ---------

 There is a `worker-base` image file that contains PHP-FPM and NGINX.
-Both are configured to expect a Symfony project at `/var/www/app` at runtime inside the container.
+Both processes expect a Symfony project at `/var/www/app` at runtime inside the container.

-There is a `worker-dev` images that extends `worker-base` that adds development functionality such as Xdebug.
+There is a `worker-dev` images that extends `worker-base` that adds development functionality such as Xdebug and turns on PHP debug output.
+The image also sets Nginx's configuration to load `web/app_dev.php` instead of `web/app.php`.
+This development image expects application files to be mounted into the container to `/var/www/app` from the host which means any code changes will immediately take effect.

-There is a `worker-prod` image that extends `worker-base` and bakes a Symfony project into the container.
+There is a `worker-prod` production image that extends `worker-base` and simply bakes a Symfony project into the container.
 This image can be easily deployed as an immutable throwaway instance of the entire application.
-This image is built with `worker-prod/build-release.sh`.
+This image should be built by executing `worker-prod/build-release.sh`.

-Environment variables are used to control behavior of processes inside the container.
+Container environment variables are used to adapt application behavior to the respective environment.
+Simply add a `app/config/parameters.php` file to your project and include it after `app/config/parameters.yml` in your `app/config/config.yml` file.
+Inside `parameters.php`, load parameters as follows:

+    <?php

+    if (getenv('MY_ENV_VAR') !== false) {
+        $container->setParameter('my_parameter', getenv('MY_ENV_VAR'));
+    }

+    // ...

 Running app/console
 -------------------